symfony-cmf/symfony-cmf-docs/bundles/create/introduction.rst

     Make sure assetic is rewriting the paths in your CSS files properly or you might not see icon images.

-In your page bottom area load the javascripts.
+In your page bottom area, load the JavaScript files.
 If you are using Symfony 2.2 or higher, the method reads:

 .. configuration-block::